libreswitch/ops/tests/rest/rest_test.md

 This test passes by meeting the following criteria:

 - Querying an interface with the specified correct parameters in each step:
     - A `200 OK` HTTP response.
     - The correct data is returned.
     - The data for the first and second level of depth is as expected according to the parameters.

 - Querying an interface list with the specified correct parameters in each step:
     - A `200 OK` HTTP response.
     - The data is in the interface list returned as expected.

-- Querying an interface list with the specified incorrect parameters, such as negative depth or invalid character such a string, results in a BAD_REQUEST.
+- Querying an interface list with the specified incorrect parameters, such as negative depth or invalid character such a string, results in a `400 BAD REQUEST` HTTP response.

-- Querying an interface with the specified name and depth parameter equals zero returns a ``400 BAD REQUEST``.
+- Querying an interface with the specified name and depth parameter equals zero returns a `400 BAD REQUEST`.

 #### Test fail criteria

 This test fails when:

 - Querying an interface with the specified correct parameters in each step:
     - A `200 OK` HTTP response is not received.
     - The incorrect data is returned.
     - The data for the first and second level of depth is not as expected according to the parameters.

 - Querying an interface list with the specified correct parameters in each step:
     - A `200 OK` HTTP response is not received.
     - The data is not in the interface list returned.

-- Querying an interface list with the specified incorrect parameters, such as negative depth or invalid character such a string, results in anything other than BAD_REQUEST.
+- Querying an interface list with the specified incorrect parameters, such as negative depth or invalid character such a string, results in anything other than `400 BAD REQUEST` HTTP response.

-- Querying an interface with the specified name and depth parameter equals zero returns anything other than BAD_REQUEST
+- Querying an interface with the specified name and depth parameter equals zero returns anything other than `400 BAD REQUEST` HTTP response

 ## REST API get method with pagination for ports

 ### Objective
 The test case verifies:

-1. Query all ports with no pagination offset set
+1. Query all ports with no pagination offset set.
-2. Query all ports with no pagination limit set
+2. Query all ports with no pagination limit set.
-3. Query all ports with no pagination offset or limit set
+3. Query all ports with no pagination offset or limit set.
-4. Query all ports with negative pagination offset set
+4. Query all ports with negative pagination offset set.
-5. Query all ports with negative pagination limit set
+5. Query all ports with negative pagination limit set.
-6. Query all ports with pagination offset set greater than data set's size
+6. Query all ports with pagination offset set greater than data set's size.
-7. Query all ports with pagination offset + limit greater than data set's size
+7. Query all ports with pagination offset + limit greater than data set's size.
-8. Query specific a port with only pagination offset set
+8. Query specific a port with only pagination offset set.
-9. Query specific a port with only pagination limit set
+9. Query specific a port with only pagination limit set.
-10. Query specific a port with both pagination offset and limit set
+10. Query specific a port with both pagination offset and limit set.
-11. Query first 10 ports using pagination indexes
+11. Query first 10 ports using pagination indexes.
-11. Query last 10 ports using pagination indexes
+12. Query last 10 ports using pagination indexes.

 ### Requirements